 - What are some of the most common hurdles or challenges and what fixes have they found?

 - What happens if your new hire quits?

 - If your hire is moving with a partner, do they have to be married for the partner to get a residence permit?

 With so many variables, finding the right partner will take time and research.
 But it'll be worth it.

 Ready to settle down with a relocation partner?
-Jobbatical will help you move talent from anywhere in the world to Estonia, Germany, Spain, and the Czech Republic (more countries coming soon).
+Jobbatical will help you move talent from anywhere in the world to Estonia, Germany, Spain, Netherlands, Portugal and many more.